lanceman2/quickbuild/README.md

 We intend to keep the compressed (comments and blanks lines removed) copy of quickbuild.make by under 1000 lines.
-2019 May 20 compressed line count is 339 with 909 before compressing.
+2019 May 20 compressed line count is 458 with 909 before compressing (tagged 0.1).